tgarvs/Circuit-Modelling/README.md

 # Modeling Practice

-This repo holds virtual analog modeling practice problems and minichallenges I made myself to understand different techniques better
+I am trying to get better at Analog Modeling!
+But need to practice..alot...This repo holds my experiments as I try to master different modeling techniques and turning them into audio plugins.

 ## RC Threeways